techgovsoc/techgovsoc.github.io/index.md

 The first assignment for this seminar is to decide collectively how you will be evaluated, following a _consent decision making_ process.
 The students have the entire responsibility of deciding how they will rated.
 Note : they don't decide the grade, but only the process.

 Participation is **mandatory** ; you have to register [following this link](https://www.loomio.org/g/ajpRcvqB/digital-government-and-society-scpo-sgl-jan-2018).
+This exercice will amount for 50% of the final grade.

+Group presentations are assigned to 3 sessions.
+They represent 50% of the final grade.

 ### [](#header-4)Optional readings : keep you updated on the topics at hand